-Assessment Method 2: Professional discussion (underpinned by portfolio)
+End-point assessment method 2: Professional discussion underpinned by portfolio

 This assessment method has 1 component.

 Overview

 A professional discussion is a two-way discussion which involves both the independent assessors and the apprentice actively listening and participating in a formal conversation.
 It gives the apprentice the opportunity to make detailed and proactive contributions to confirm their competency across the KSBs mapped to this method.